JonasBernard/FakeStandby/donation-completed.md

 ## I really thank you for your donation!
 Without people like you, the world would not work.

-🌞 Donations help me fund the project and give me the possibility to work harder on it.
+🌞 Donations help me fund the project and give me the motivation to work harder on it.

-🌈 Thanks to YOU, the next release is on its way a little bit faster.
+🌈 Thanks to YOU, the next release is on it's way a little faster.

 [Go back to project website](https://jonasbernard.github.io/FakeStandby/)